Tales From An Intello-gent Tiny House

 475 is excited to present this guest article, our most extensive customer-driven blog post to date.
-We’re featuring the makers of the Room To Spare tiny house, Megan Masching and Jeff Wilson, located in Las Vegas, NV.
-It’s based on a blog post that originally appeared on the Room To Spare blog.
-We’re delighted that Megan took the time to catalog her thought process in detail so that others can benefit from her experience.
+We're featuring the makers of the Room To Spare tiny house, Megan Masching and Jeff Wilson, located in Las Vegas, NV.
+We're delighted that Megan took the time to catalog her thought process in detail so that others can benefit from her experience.
 Without further ado:

 After working with 475 High Performance Building Supply, we wanted to take some time to cover our experience in detail.
 It turns out that applying building science to our project was the answer we had been looking for all along!
 The team at 475 made this process simple and enjoyable.
 We’re excited to share our adventures in developing an envelope and ventilation system to provide comfort, health, and efficiency with minimal maintenance.